Support for Russia in the Russo-Ukrainian war: Belarus

 According to the Ukrainian foreign ministry, Lukashenko assured Ukrainian President Volodymyr Zelenskyy at the start of the invasion he would not to involve his nation's armed forces on the side of Russia.
 In early 2023, Lukashenko stated Ukraine had offered to formalize this arrangement with a non-aggression pact.

 The involvement of Belarus was condemned in Western countries; the EU, the US, the UK, Canada, and Japan imposed sanctions against Belarus.
 According to Chatham House, Belarus's participation in the military conflict is unpopular among the general population; protests were held on 27 February, the day of the constitutional referendum that asked the populace to revoke Belarus's non-nuclear-country status, but were quickly dispersed.
 Hackers targeted Belarusian government agencies and the country's critical infrastructure with the aim of disrupting the Russian war effort in Belarus.

 In the early days of the invasion, Belarus was also involved in peace initiatives, holding Russo-Ukrainian talks on its border.
 Despite some preliminary agreements, the talks did not result in a lasting ceasefire.

 Belarusian territory has also been used to launch missiles into Ukraine.

+Eritrea

+Along with Belarus, Syria, and North Korea, Eritrea was one of only four countries, not including Russia, to vote against a United Nations General Assembly resolution condemning the Russian invasion of Ukraine in 2022.